Pro-Tips:

 - Front-of-house staff are more likely to turnover.
 In general, front-of-house staff such as waiters, waitresses, or bussers are more likely to leave their job.
 While you should take steps to keep turnover low, understand that there will inevitably be some turnover in these roles.

-Further Issues of a High Turnover Rate
+Further Effects For Your Business of a High Turnover Rate

 Restaurant turnover is a major problem for business owners.
 Higher turnover rates are bad for business for a few reasons.